Stress-eating the News Won't Make You Feel Better

 We’ve all been there at some point.
 A whole bag of potato chips when we are lonely.
 A chocolate bar after a stressful situation at work.
 Eating when we are bored even though we aren’t hungry.

 Stress eating is our brain’s attempt to make us feel better.
-And it works – temporarily.
-The burst of feel-good hormones released when we eat comfort foods is an antidote to the stress hormone cortisol.
+And it works - temporarily.
+The burst of dopamine that gets released when we eat comfort foods is an antidote to the stress hormone cortisol.
 It tends to lift our mood in the moment.
 In the long-run, though, there can be a lot of unintended and unhealthy consequences to relying on food to manage our emotions.

 It is a vicious loop.
 Our fear brains are activated when we read/watch the news.
 We consume more news in the hopes of calming the fear and anxiety.
 We feel more scared and uneasy about what is coming or horrified at what we are seeing.
 We consume even more news in the hopes of calming the fear and anxiety.

 Just like stress-eating the potato chips or chocolate, we stress-eat the news to try and make ourselves feel better.
 And sometimes it does give us the illusion of control – the more well-informed we are, the more we believe we can analyze our way out of the fear or predict what is coming next.
-But like the potato chip or chocolate fix, it is short-lived because there is always more, often conflicting, information we can find.
+But like the potato chip or chocolate fix, it is short-lived because there is always more information that fires up our emotional responses.
 In the long-run our emotions stay heightened and we feel worse.

 1. Set designated times for checking the news.
 You get to choose, not your impulses.

 2. Leave your phone in another room so you won’t be as tempted to check it constantly.

 3. Get your news from less emotionally stimulating sources like PBS or the BBC.